 Fabric and Other Supplies

-NOTE: The variation is because of the optional bias cut for the neck tie.
-If you’d like to cut on the bias, purchase the larger amount.
-And – of course you’d need to split the yardage to account for the pocket and ruffle: ONE 11″ wide x 13″ high rectangle for the pocket and ONE 14″ x WOF (width of fabric) strip for the bottom ruffle.
+NOTE: The variation is because of the optional Bias cut for the neck tie.
+If you’d like to cut on the Bias, purchase the larger amount.
+And – of course you’ll need to split the yardage to account for the pocket and ruffle if you wish to use the double-fabric option of our second sample: ONE 11″ wide x 13″ high rectangle for the pocket and ONE 14″ x WOF (width of fabric) strip for the bottom ruffle.

-- ¾ yard of 44-45″ wide solid fabric for the apron lining; we originally used Bella Broadcloth by Moda Fabrics in Ivory from Fabric.com
+- ¾ yard of 44-45″ wide solid fabric for the apron Lining; we originally used Bella Broadcloth by Moda Fabrics in Ivory

-- 2½ yards (one package) of coordinating piping; we used Wrights Maxi Piping in light orange, similar to this
+- 2½ yards (one package) of coordinating Piping; we used Wrights Maxi Piping

 - Two 1″ overall buckles; we used Dritz Overall Buckles with No-Sew Buttons